ajinkyabodade/AngularJs-Notes/README.md

 ### Seventh Exercise:

-Use ng-show to show any html context upon user action
+Use ng-show to show any HTML context upon user action

 Write the follwing in index.html file:
 ```